Mezan2002/assesment-frontend-10MS/README.md

-# Frontend Assessment - 10 Minute School (Didn't make is responsive working fine only on 1920px x 1080px screen)
+# Frontend Assessment - 10 Minute School (Didn't make this responsive working fine only on 1920px x 1080px screen)

 This is a Next.js project created for a frontend assessment.
 The application fetches and displays course data from the 10 Minute School API.